The following legal issues should be included in any SaaS or ASP agreement, whether you are a supplier or a customer.

 Service Level Agreement (SLA)

-This sets out the hosting, support and maintenance services being provided to the customer by the supplier.
+This sets out the hosting, support and maintenance services being provided to the SaaS customer by the SaaS supplier.
 The SLA should specify where the data centre is located, who is operating it, what security, backup and disaster recovery procedures are in place.
 Support hours and support services for dealing with hosting problems and software problems should be identified and documented and the procedure for dealing with with upgrades and maintenance to the software should be specified.
 The particular details will depend on the amount being paid for the hosting, support and maintenance and the purpose for which the software is being used.

 Help